News & Events

 Concordia-Chicago to offer free Youth Robotics Camp

-Concordia University Chicago’s (CUC) computer science department is again offering a free Robotics Camp this summer in partnership with Youth Services, Oak Park and River Forest Townships.
-The camp will take place August 8 through 12, from 9 a.m. to 2 p.m., and is open to middle and high school students (ages 11-17) residing in either village.
+Concordia University Chicago’s (CUC) mathematics and computer science department is again offering free Robotics Camps this summer in partnership with Youth Services, Oak Park and River Forest Townships.
+Camp session 1 will take place July 31 to August 4, and camp session 2 will take place August 7 to 11.
+The day camps are open to middle and high school students (ages 11-17) residing in Oak Park or River Forest.

-The introductory-level robotics camp will be led by Dr. Victor Govindaswamy, associate professor of computer science at CUC, along with undergraduate computer science students serving as mentors.
+These introductory-level robotics camps will be led by Dr. Victor Govindaswamy, associate professor of computer science at CUC, along with undergraduate computer science students serving as mentors.
+Now in its third year, the camp has received resounding praise from attendees and parents alike.
 Govindaswamy has developed similar successful camps at Texas A&M University-Texarkana and the University of Texas at Arlington.

 Goals include enhancing interest in STEM-related careers, development of students’ analytical skills and ultimately preparing attendees for college-level work.
 The camp culminates in a series of unique robotic competitions including tug-of-war, sumo wrestling and drag racing.

 An application is required to attend and can be downloaded from CUChicago.edu/YouthRobotics.
 The application deadline is July 17.
 For additional information, contact Dr. Govindaswamy at Victor.Govindaswamy@CUChicago.edu.